Time evolution of a thin black ring via Hawking radiation: Black Ring

 We consider a thin ring limit $\lambda\to 0$ where the ratio of the $S^2$ radius to the $S^1$ radius becomes very small.
 Here, we have to take care of the fact that this limit depends on the path to the point $\lambda=\nu=0$.
-For example, taking limit $\lambda\to 0$ on the line $\nu=0$ gives the boosted Schwarzschild string, while taking limit $\lambda\to 0$ on the extremal line $\nu = \lambda^2/4$ should result in a state different from the boosted Schwarzschild string.
+For example, taking the limit $\lambda\to 0$ on the line $\nu=0$ gives a boosted Schwarzschild string, while taking the limit $\lambda\to 0$ on the extremal line $\nu = \lambda^2/4$ should result in an extremal Kerr black string.
 Therefore, $\lambda = \nu =0$ is a degenerate point, and in order to resolve this degeneracy, we introduce a new parameter $a_\ast$ as

-and consider the limit $\lambda\to 0$ on the line of a fixed $a_\ast$ (see Fig.~\ref{Fig:parameter}).
+and consider a limit $\lambda\to 0$ on the line of a fixed $a_\ast$ (see Fig.~\ref{Fig:parameter}).
 Also, in order to obtain a well-defined limit, we introduce

 and fix $M_K$ in taking this limit.